-Advisor, Truth and Reconciliation Commission and Residential School Survivor
+Residential School Survivor and Advisor, Truth and Reconciliation Commission Indian Residential School Survivor Committee

 A Cree from the Muskeg Lake First Nation in Saskatchewan, Mr. Arcand spent 10 years at the St. Michael Indian Residential School in Duck Lake and 1 year at the Lebret Student Residence, both in Saskatchewan.
 Over the last 38 years, Mr. Arcand has served the Saskatchewan First Nations community in a variety of capacities particularly with the Federation of Saskatchewan Indian Nations as an elected Vice-Chief.
 He also served as the Executive Director of the Prince Albert Indian and Metis Friendship Centre.
 Mr. Arcand has dedicated much of his time as an organizer of major events such as regional and national First Nations sports, cultural events, tourism, as well as events geared toward First Nations’ youth advancement.
 A Saskatchewan Sports Hall of Fame Inductee, Mr. Arcand also received the Saskatchewan Tourism Ambassador Award in 1997 and was named Prince Albert Citizen of the Year in 1994.
 Over the past few years, Mr. Arcand has worked on ensuring that both the public and survivor communities are kept informed of the developments and processes linked to the Indian Residential School Settlement Agreement.